ksavenkov/skypelog/README.md

 skypelog
 ========

-Read Skype messages even if they are removed by sender.
+Read Skype messages even if they are removed by senders.

 OK, small how-to to start with.